odockal/cdk-install/README.md

     $ cdk-install.sh latest nightly
 Same as above.

+    $ cdk-install.sh -libvirt latest
+Use libvirt instead of virtualbox.

     $ cdk-install.sh latest weekly
 Same as above, but install latest weekly instead of nightly.